distributed-technologies/mukube-configurator/docs/config.md

 A comma separated list of ips of all the master nodes.

 #### CLUSTER_ID
 The id of the kubernetes cluster.
-Much be a unique number from 0 to 255 for the cluster, if more clusters are in the same subnet.
+Must be a unique number from 0 to 255 for the cluster, if more clusters are in the same subnet.
 Used to setup and maintain a virtual ip for the control plane using Keepalived.

 ### WORKER_IPS